meth1337/flipperzero-misaki-mei/README.md

 1. Download the compiled animation from latest [release](https://github.com/meth1337/flipperzero-misaki-mei/releases/latest) (the thing you're interested in is `misaki.zip`)
 2. Download the [qFlipper](https://flipperzero.one/update) if you don't have it
 3. Unzip `misaki.zip` into separate folder
-4. Run qFLipper & plug your flipper to your PC
+4. Run qFlipper & plug your flipper to your PC
 5. Go to file manager <br><img src = "img/ss1.png" width="500" height="281"/>
 6. Go to `/SD Card/dolphin` directory
 7. Drag & drop the `misakimei` and  `manifest.txt` from folder done in step 3